j-scharrenbach/tado-individual-away-control/README.md

 ```

 Each rule is defined by the zone id and a list of the devices to look for (make sure the devices have a static ip).

+The `zone_id` field can be a single zone id, a list of zone ids (e.g. `[1, 2, 3]`) or the string `"default"`, which applies to all zones no rule is defined for.
+Keep in mind: There can only be one rule per zone, otherwise the application will terminate.

 Multiple rules aswell as multiple devices are possible.
 Only if all devices are not available, the state of the zone is away.
+The `deep sleep mode` is acitvated, when a zone is set to away mode for `deep_sleep_after_hours` number of hours.
+Then the temperature is set to `deep_sleep_temperature`.

 To list all zones run
 ```pip packets